altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 Since events are never deleted, we need to have a way to be able to replay (read) old events,
 - in such way that does not force the PersistentActor to be aware of all possible versions of an event
 - that it may have persisted in the past.
-- Instead, we want the Actors to work on some form of “latest” version of the event
+- Instead, we want the Actors to work on some form of "latest" version of the event
-- and provide some means of either converting old “versions” of stored events into this “latest” event type,
+- and provide some means of either converting old "versions" of stored events into this "latest" event type,
 - or constantly evolve the event definition - in a backwards compatible way
 - such that the new deserialization code can still read old events.